//EXHIBIT /BOOTHS /SCHOLARSHIP /FIRST_SIGNAL

 NAESE is a show for people who make and love electronic sound.
 The floor is the heart of the show, and it's designed to be a welcoming, engaging, and inclusive space for discovery.

-That's why our floor is centered on a tabletop format.
+That's why our floor is centered on a tabletop booth format.
 It keeps the show approachable for indie makers, small and mid-sized brands, and software creators, while making it easy for attendees to flow, linger, and discover.
 For exhibitors who need more room for multi-station demos or larger installations, we also offer a number of larger booth footprints.
-Those exist to support bigger demo needs, not to turn the floor into a walled-off trade show.
+Those exist to support bigger demo needs, while staying true to our core vision of a shared floor that's easy to navigate and fosters direct connections between makers and attendees.

 Who fits